 A magnificent Tudor Jacobean mansion set in 1500 acres of scenic parkland, mysterious woodland and Europe's largest working Rare Breeds Farm.

 Harewood House (41 miles)

-You'll find all sorts of activities here for family fun - Adventure Playground, Bird Garden, Geopod interactive indoor play area - the big problem will be trying to fit it all into one day.
-One of the many fun family places to visit if you're looking for the best things to do in West Yorkshire with kids
+You'll find all sorts of activities here for family fun - the Adventure Playground, exotic species in the Bird Garden, dressing up Below Stairs and craft activities - the big problem will be trying to fit it all into one day!
+One of the best places to visit for family fun and things to do in West Yorkshire with kids.

 Brodsworth Hall and Gardens (42 miles)

 Brodsworth Hall and Gardens

 Bring the kids along for a great day out at Brodsworth Hall and Gardens.
 With a hands-on resources areas and a great new family-friendly exhibition there is more than enough to keep them occupied.

 Kids love castles, and even though it is mostly ruins, Conisbrough Castle has a 90ft-high great white circular keep with six buttresses is the oldest surving of its type in England.
 Constructed in 1180AD from local limestone is a compelling and unique sight to behold.